Weymouth, Dorset: Transport

 Weymouth railway station is the terminus of a route from London Waterloo, and a route from Westbury, Bristol and Gloucester.
 A station that handled summer tourist traffic was demolished in 1986 after this traffic declined.
-A smaller station took up part of the site, and the rest was given over to commercial development.
+A smaller station took up part of the site and the rest was given over to commercial development.
 Services to London Waterloo began running every 30 minutes from December 2007, but services through Bristol to Cardiff were reduced.

-An unusual feature of the railways in Weymouth was that until 1987, main-line trains ran through the streets and along the Weymouth Harbour Tramway to the Quay station at the eastern end of the harbour, to connect with ferries to mainland Europe.
-Due to declining business, goods traffic ceased in 1972, but passenger services continued until 1987.
-The line officially closed in 2016 and in 2020, work began on its removal.
+An unusual feature of the railways in Weymouth was that, until 1987, main line trains ran through the streets and along the Weymouth Harbour Tramway to the Quay station at the eastern end of the harbour, to connect with ferries to mainland Europe.
+Due to declining business, goods traffic ceased in 1972 but passenger services continued until 1987.
+The line officially closed in 2016 and, in 2020, work began on its removal.

-Local bus services are provided by First Buses Wessex.
+Local bus services are provided by First Bus Wessex.
 Routes run from Weymouth to the Isle of Portland, Dorchester, Poole, Wool, Beaminster, Axminster, and to other villages and the town's holiday parks.
 Weymouth is connected to towns and villages along the Jurassic Coast by route X53, which runs from Axminster to Weymouth, through Lyme Regis, Charmouth, Bridport and Abbotsbury.
-In addition, More Buses, operate a summer only service to Durdle Door, Lulworth Cove, Wool, Dorchester, Wareham and Swanage.
+In addition, More Buses operate a summer only service to Durdle Door, Lulworth Cove, Wool, Dorchester, Wareham and Swanage.

-The A354 road connects the town to the A35 trunk road in Dorchester, and terminates at Easton on the Isle of Portland.
-The A353 road runs east from Weymouth to the south of Warmwell, where it connects with the A352 to the Isle of Purbeck and Wareham.
-The B3157 road runs west from Weymouth to the south of Bridport where it terminates and connects to the A35.
-Weymouth is approximately 52 miles (83 km) south east of the M5 motorway at junction 25 for Taunton and the same distance from junction 1 of the M27 motorway to the east.
+The A354 road connects the town to the A35 trunk road in Dorchester and terminates at Easton on the Isle of Portland.
+The A353 runs east from Weymouth to the south of Warmwell, where it connects with the A352 to the Isle of Purbeck and Wareham.
+The B3157 runs west from Weymouth to the south of Bridport, where it terminates and connects to the A35.

-On 5 April 2007, Dorset County Council granted planning permission for a single carriageway relief road running 7 km north, and a 1000-space park-and-ride scheme, costing £84.5 million.
+On 5 April 2007, Dorset County Council granted planning permission for a single carriageway relief road, running 7 km north, and a 1000-space park-and-ride scheme, costing £84.5 million.
 Work commenced in 2008; and was completed by mid-2011.
 During archaeological excavations carried out in advance of the relief road construction, a burial pit containing 51 dismembered skeletons of Viking men was discovered on Ridgeway Hill.
-The park and ride operated significantly below capacity, and in October 2015 the council announced it would close the facility over the winter to reduce costs.
+The park and ride operated significantly below capacity and, in October 2015, the council announced it would close the facility over the winter to reduce costs.

 Route 26 of the National Cycle Network runs through Weymouth.

 The South West Coastal Path National Trail and the Hardy Way long distance footpath pass through Weymouth.